Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 Glean.initialize(applicationContext, Configuration(channel = "beta"))
 ```

+### Enabling and disabling metrics

+`Glean.setUploadEnabled()` should be called in response to the user enabling or
+disabling telemetry.
+This method should also be called at least once prior
+to calling `Glean.initialized()`.

+When going from enabled to disabled, all pending events, metrics and pings are
+cleared.
+When re-enabling, core Glean metrics will be recomputed at that time.

 ### Adding new metrics

 All metrics that your application collects must be defined in a `metrics.yaml`